rHermes/adventofcode/README.md

 ## Task notes

+### 2021

+#### 4

+Second time I've placed on the leaderboard, but my best ranking so far!
+55 on part one and 41 on part two!

 ### 2020

 The first year I placed, just on a single task, and also the first year I had